“Tonight, I am going to bed early.”

 Again, going to bed earlier is completely within your power—it’s all a matter of creating the right habits and setting the right goals.

 Having a consistent routine is the first step for good quality sleep.
-The steps in this article are based on second-hand research and expert advice, but the best way to go about it is always to try what works best for you, or use the steps above as add-ons to your current favourite sleep practices.
+The steps in this article are based on extended desk research and expert advice, but the best way to go about it is always to try what works best for you, or use the steps above as add-ons to your current favourite sleep practices.

 Do you feel like you could use some extra guidance and motivation in improving your sleep?
 Try our 37 Day Sleep Challenge—it includes a self-assessment sleep quiz, a step-by-step video course with proven techniques to improve sleep, and your very own sleep journal to keep you accountable and gather important data.